mmckelvy/dev-thoughts/README.md

 ## General principles
 - Solve problems in the most direct way possible.
 - Avoid unnecessary abstractions.
-When do do create abstractions, keep them specific.
+When you do create abstractions, keep them specific.